Documentation Index

 cwic sandbox runner edit [RUNNER-ID] -f bindings.yaml

 The patch supplies the desired profile_bindings list.
 The control plane replaces the entire list in one transaction.
-Any binding you omit from the patch is detached from the runner, so the patch must include every binding you want to keep, not just the ones you are adding or changing.
+The control plane detaches any binding you omit from the patch, so the patch must include every binding you want to keep, not only the ones you’re adding or changing.
 Matching is by profile_template_id, the on-wire field name for the profile’s ID.

 profile_bindings: